Governed MCP: Kernel-Level Tool Governance for AI Agents via Logit-Based Safety Primitives: Introduction

 The same critique applies to JavaScript wrappers, Go middleware, and any other in-process safety layer.
 Kernel-grade governance requires that the safety check live in a privilege domain the agent cannot enter.

 \textbf{This paper proposes Governed MCP}, a kernel-resident governance gateway that interposes on every MCP tool call.
-The gateway runs in the OS kernel of Anima OS---a bare-metal \texttt{x86\_64} operating system written in Rust whose inference engine and safety primitives are described in a companion paper~\cite{animaos-probelogits}.
-Agents execute as WASM~\cite{wasmcore} bytecode in a sandbox above the gateway; the only path from the sandbox to a tool call is through host functions that the kernel exposes, every one of which routes through the gateway.
+The gateway runs in the OS kernel of Anima OS---a bare-metal \texttt{x86\_64} operating system written in Rust.
+Agents execute as WASM~\cite{wasmcore} bytecode in a sandbox above the gateway; the only path from the sandbox to a tool call is through host functions that the kernel exposes, every side-effect-producing one of which routes through the gateway (\S\ref{sec:design-mediation}).
 Because the agent's WASM context cannot address the gateway's memory and cannot invoke kernel code except through the WASM ABI, the agent \emph{cannot skip the check by design}: there is no userspace shim to monkey-patch because the check is not in userspace.

 The gateway is structured as a six-layer pipeline.
 The first four layers are syntactic and policy checks: JSON-RPC schema validation, trust-tier whitelist (which tools may be invoked by which trust class of agent), token-bucket rate limit, and an O($n$) regex pre-filter for prompt-injection patterns.
 The fifth layer is the load-bearing semantic check: a single forward pass through the loaded inference model that reads ``Safe'' vs.\ ``Dangerous'' logits at the verbalizer position (the ProbeLogits primitive).
 The sixth applies a 12-principle constitutional policy match.
 Each tool call appends a Blake3-hashed audit record.
-End-to-end overhead on a 7B Q4\_0 model is 65\,ms per call (dominated by the inference layer); the five non-inference layers add only 65.3\,$\mu$s in total.
+End-to-end cost is dominated by the inference layer: one probe classification (prompt prefill plus a single logit read) costs 358\,ms on Qwen2.5-7B Q4\_0 (332\,ms on Llama~3~8B, 556\,ms on Mistral~7B, hosted remeasurement, \S\ref{sec:eval-perf}); the five non-inference layers plus the audit append add only a measured 11.3\,$\mu$s of overhead (\S\ref{sec:eval-perf}).

 \paragraph{Why this matters now.} The Model Context Protocol entered widespread deployment in 2024--2025, and major frameworks (Anthropic's Claude clients, OpenAI's Tool API, Microsoft's Copilot tools) now ship MCP support by default.
 This means tool-call governance is no longer a research concern but a deployment one---and the governance layer that ships in current production stacks is exactly the in-process Python-library design that Listing~\ref{lst:bypass} defeats.
 The window to define what a proper kernel-grade MCP gateway should look like is open \emph{now}, before deployment patterns harden around the current weak architecture.